Jannael/DevSync/src/docs/architecture.md

 Each layer in the application follows a consistent folder structure, making it easy to locate related files across the flow:

-**Flow:** `Router → Controller → Function → Model`
+**Flow:** `Router → Controller → service → Model`

 For example, if you're working with the `user` route:

 - `router/user/router.ts` → Defines the route for user-related endpoints.
 - `controller/user/controller.ts` → Handles logic and error management for those routes.
-- `function/user/function.ts` → Manages token operations, encryption, and calls the model.
+- `service/user/service.ts` → Manages token operations, encryption, and calls the model.
 - `model/user/model.ts` → Interfaces directly with the database for user data.

-🔍 To find the corresponding controller or function for a specific route, simply follow the same path structure in the respective folder.
+🔍 To find the corresponding controller or service for a specific route, simply follow the same path structure in the respective folder.

 This modular and mirrored organization improves maintainability and developer experience.